Prag8855/aab/content/guides/freiberufler-or-gewerbe.md

 Small businesses (*Kleinunternehmer*) don't need to use double entry bookkeeping, since they have a lower revenue and are not listed in the *Handelsregister*.

-You can also request an exemption from double entry bookkeeping under §148 AO<sup>[en](https://www.gesetze-im-internet.de/ao_1977/__148.html), [de](https://www.gesetze-im-internet.de/ao_1977/__148.html)</sup> : *The revenue authorities may in individual cases or for certain groups of cases authorize simplifications where adherence to the accounting, recording and storage duties set out in the tax laws causes undue hardship and where taxation is not hampered by the simplifications.*
+You can also request an exemption from double entry bookkeeping under §148 AO : *The revenue authorities may in individual cases or for certain groups of cases authorize simplifications where adherence to the accounting, recording and storage duties set out in the tax laws causes undue hardship and where taxation is not hampered by the simplifications.*[^15]

 If you think this applies to you, [ask a tax advisor](/guides/english-speaking-steuerberater-berlin) about it.